 So you’ve got bladder cancer (or maybe someone you know does).
 And you’re looking for the best, quickest route back to good health.
 There are two main types of treatment: surgery and medication.
 Surgery is often the first step after the initial diagnosis.
-After a urologist performs the operation, the patient works with the urologist or a urologic oncologist to figure out if further treatments, such as chemo or immunotherapy, are necessary to help kill remaining cancer cells and prevent tumors from recurring, which is a big possibility with bladder cancer—the rates of recurrence are between 70% to 80%, making it one of the most expensive cancers to treat.
+After a urologist performs the operation, the patient works with the urologist or a urologic oncologist to figure out if further treatments, such as chemo or immunotherapy, are necessary to help kill remaining cancer cells and prevent tumors from recurring, which is a big possibility with bladder cancer—the rates of recurrence are between 70% to 80%.

 The good news is that there are many new medications for bladder cancer patients that weren’t around just a couple of years ago.
 And if one of them isn’t working—the tumor isn’t shrinking or keeps recurring or the side effects are taking a toll—your doctor can try something else, whether that means switching from immunotherapy to chemo or vice versa.